4teamwork/ftw.upgrade/README.rst

 Progress logger
 ===============

-When doing a long lasting migration on a bunch of objects it is useful for the administrator to have information about the progress of the update.
-It is also important to have constant output for avoiding proxy timeouts when accessing Zope through a webserver / proxy.
+When an upgrade step is taking a long time to complete (e.g. while performing a data migration), the administrator needs to have information about the progress of the update.
+It is also important to have continuous output for avoiding proxy timeouts when accessing Zope through a webserver / proxy.

 With the ``ProgressLogger`` context manager it is very easy to log the progress::